cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ### What is Event Bubbling?

 Bubbling refers to the order in which event handlers are called when one HTML element is nested inside another element and both have registered a listener for the same event.
-Events will registered starting with the innermost element and make their way to the outermost element or document level.
+Events will register starting with the innermost element and make their way to the outermost element or document level.
 Bubbling is the default method of event propagation in most modern browsers, but another method is event capturing which will do the opposite of bubbling: events will be registered first at the topmost level and make their way down to the innermost.

 ### What is the Box Model?

 The Box Model is how CSS treats every element in your HTML document: as a box with a bunch of properties that determine where it appears on the page.
-At the core is the content measured by height/width properties, directly outside the content is padding, around the padding is a border, and around the border are margins.
+At the core is the content, measured by height/width properties, directly outside the content is padding, around the padding is a border, and around the border are margins.
 Each of these layers of the box can be adjusted to create any number of spacing effects on any element on the page.

 ### What is Big O Notation?